Tolvic/themostat/README.md

 As a user
 So I can change the temperature
 I'd like to be able to decrease the temperature with a down function

+As a user
+So I don't get too cold
+I'd like the minimum temperature to be 10 degrees
 ```